christianThardy/christianThardy.github.io/tom-interpretability.md

 Starting with the co-occurrence matrix, all of the heads selected from the causal analysis are firing in relation to each other on a sliding scale, suggesting they work together to maintain and update state information about subjects' throughout the sequence at different co-occurence rates.

 The late suppresion heads show particularly weaker co-occurrence to other components relative to the suppression mechanisms, and is weakest wrt to the action-location state (duplicate token) heads.
-Suggesting that duplicate token heads are sending information to recevier heads in later layers, the late suppression heads often follow up to prune or reconcile repeated references, ensuring only the final, non-contradictory perspective remains.
+Suggesting that duplicate token heads are sending information to recevier heads in later layers, and the late suppression heads often follow up to prune repeated references.

-While late suppression heads show weak co-occurrence with duplicate token heads, they have relatively neutral co-occurrence with initial subject state heads, suggesting that late suppression isn't blanketly suppressing all prior information, but rather selectively targeting action-location information—helping to maintain the “false belief” by specifically suppressing the true location information while preserving the subject's initial state understanding.
+While late suppression heads show weak co-occurrence with duplicate token heads, they have relatively neutral co-occurrence with initial subject state heads, suggesting that late suppression isn't blanketly suppressing all prior information, but rather selectively targeting action-location information—helping to maintain the “false belief” by specifically suppressing the cat's true location information while preserving the subject's initial state understanding.

 There's a clear hierarchical structure in the suppression heads (early, mid, and late), with strong co-activation between early and mid suppression heads, but detracting activation patterns for late suppression heads.
 This highlights early suppression during initial state filtering, mid suppresion during pattern refinement by the induction heads and late suppression applying the final arbitration before prediction.

-In the temporal activation plots, cluster 2 (action-location state) shows the strongest activation during the intermediate state, its presumably doing more complex bridging: integrating earlier scene states (`cat on basket`) with the next set of events (`Mark moves the cat while John is gone`), or maintain parallel beliefs.
+In the temporal activation plots, cluster 2 (action-location state) shows the strongest activation during the intermediate state, its presumably doing more complex bridging: integrating earlier scene states (`cat on basket`) with the next set of events (`Mark moves the cat while John is gone`), or maintaining parallel beliefs.

 The suppression heads (clusters 0, 4, and 5) show interesting temporal patterns where early suppression heads show the most activation in the initial state and the least in the final state, mid suppression heads maintain relatively consistent activation levels and show the most activation in the final state, and late suppression heads ramp up to be the most active in the penultimate state.
-This pattern suggests that early suppressin heads is the only one needed for the raw parsing in the beginning, and the mid/late heads become crucial at the end (e.g., final “state filtering” or ensuring the model’s ultimate output aligns with `John does not know the cat moved`).
+This pattern suggests that early suppression heads are only one needed for the raw parsing in the beginning, and the mid/late heads become crucial at the end (e.g., final “state filtering” or ensuring the model’s ultimate output aligns with `John does not know the cat moved`).

 The intermediate subject state (induction heads, Cluster 6) shows selective activation during the initial and final states, suggesting they may be crucial for maintaining and updating the model's representation of subject knowledge that it learned during the beginning of the passage, when the model needs to recall and apply patterns from earlier in the sequence to recall the initial state to predict John's belief.
 Information is then transferred to the final state to co-activate with the previous/duplicate token heads and suppression to predict the correct location.
 So it's important for connecting earlier events back to later states.